PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Ethics Statement

 \section{Ethics Statement}

-We place trust in the Indian governmental website to eliminate inappropriate content, but we could not inspect each data instance ourselves.
-On the other hand, the values promoted by a governmental agency might not align with every potential user of the data.
+We place trust in the Indian government website to eliminate inappropriate content, but we could not inspect each data instance ourselves.
+On the other hand, we note that the values promoted by a governmental agency might not align with every potential user of the data.
 Also, the provision of data in widely spoken languages might further edge out lesser-used languages in research.